lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_cache.md

 Therefore, we can implement optimisation based on an hierarchical tag cache to compress the unset tags cached in the tag cache.
 It is likely that most of the tags cached are unset in normal operation condition.
-By analogy with the cache lines of recently used code, tag cache lines contain recently used tags.
+By analogy with the cache lines of recently used data, tag cache lines contain recently used tags.
 A tag cache line is just a normal cache line in the tag cache; however, this cache line stores tags rather than data.
-To utilise this pattern, a hierarchical cache uses a bit-map to record the presence of any cached tag cache line.
+To utilise this pattern, a hierarchical cache uses bit-maps to record the tag cache lines containing tags.
-When a whole line is unused, the bit-map is enough to fully represent the cache line;
+When a whole tag cache line is unset, the bit-map is enough to fully represent the cache line;
 therefore, the actual unused line is no long needed to be cached (no need to access it from memory as well).
 As a result, a small tag cache is able to describe the tag state of a much larger region of memory, provided that memory has significant areas where no tags are set.